IBE160/SG-Gruppe-A/docs/epics.md

 I want to create a secure account with my email and a password, So that I can save my work and access my personal dashboard.

+**Related FRs:** FR001

 **Acceptance Criteria:**
 1. A registration page is created with fields for name, email, and password.
 2. Client-side validation provides immediate feedback on password strength and email format.
 3. A backend endpoint is created to handle new user registration.
 4. The user's password is securely hashed before being stored in the database.
 5. Upon successful registration, the user is automatically logged in and redirected to their new dashboard.
+6. The user's password is securely hashed before being stored in the database (NFR001).
+7. The registration process is compliant with GDPR and Norwegian privacy regulations (NFR002).

 **Prerequisites:** Story 1.1